yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/08_Problem_Set.md

 [these four problems come from JTapp PS8, Winter 2019, problem 2a-d]::

-Now, alongside constants in the UD, you **will** use quantifiers, and you'll appreciate them *all the more*, having experienced the tedium of not having them at your disposal.
+In addition to constants, we will now also use quantifiers.
+This will often make your life easier since we can avoid long disjunctions and conjunctions, but also requires some care.

-- Use the same symbolization key as in the previous question, except change the UD to **all** MIT seniors (and *super*-seniors!)
+- Use the same symbolization key as in the previous question, except now we will assume that the domain is the set of MIT seniors.
 - Note that Carnap does NOT allow outer parentheses around a quantified expression.
 For instance, you should type `(Ax)Gx` and NOT ((Ax)Gx). *Carnap* deems the latter expression "ungrammatical".

 [seems that the following results in a compilation problem: ((Ax)Gx) > (Gd & Gc).